Can’t Hear Anyone In Valorant? Try these Solutions

 9. Turn Off Any VPN

-If you are using Windows built-in or any third-party VPN while trying to play Valorant, you are prone to many glitches and errors, including not being able to hear anyone in Valorant via in-game voice chat.
+If you’re using the built-in Windows VPN or any third-party VPN while playing Valorant, you may face glitches and errors, including not being able to hear anyone in voice chat.

-Many users reported that while using a VPN, they couldn’t use the in-game voice chat to communicate, so it is recommended to turn off any VPN while playing Valorant.
+Many users reported that while using a VPN, they couldn’t use in-game voice chat.
+It’s best to turn off any VPN while playing Valorant.

-1. Click on Start Menu and type Settings
+1. Click the Start Menu and type Settings

 Start Menu To Settings Menu

-2. Go to Network from the left-hand navigational panel and select VPN
+2. Go to Network & Internet from the left panel and select VPN

 Windows Settings To VPN Settings

-3. Click on Disconnect over any Windows built-in VPN that is currently connected
+3. Click Disconnect on any VPN that is connected

 Disconnecting Windows Built-in VPN